HL7/carin-bb/input/pagecontent/StructureDefinition-C4BB-ExplanationOfBenefit-intro.md

 <li>.patient&nbsp; Additional required path:EOB.insurance.coverage(Coverage).beneficiary(Patient).identifier</li>
 <li>.insurer&nbsp; Same as insurance.coverage.organization.&nbsp; Party responsible for reimbursing the provider</li>
 <li>.outcome:&nbsp; value = complete</li>
-<li>.related:&nbsp; If the current claim represents a claim that has been adjusted multiple times, the prior claim number should represent the most recent claim number, not the first claim number.</li>
+<li>.related:&nbsp; .related:  Adjustment requests are used to change an original ExplanationOfBenefit information.
+The original payment can be increased or decreased, billed units can be changed, or other changes may occur.
+ExplanationOfBenefit.related captures the identifier of the prior / new ExplanationOfBenefit.
+If the current adjusts a prior ExplanationOfBenefit, .related.reference = the prior ExplanationOfBenefit identifier and related.relationship value = 'prior'.
+If the current ExplanationOfBenefit has been adjusted; related.reference = the ExplanationOfBenefit.identifier of the adjusting ExplanationOfBenefit and related.relationship value = 'replacedby'.
+The .related.reference contains the identifier of the immediately preceding or following ExplanationOfBenefit, not the first or last.</li>
 <li>.supportinginfo.sequence rule:&nbsp; client app implementations should look-up supportingInfo elements based on category values instead of sequence values</li>
 <li>.careTeam.sequence rule:&nbsp; careTeam.sequence values uniquely identify careTeam members.&nbsp; They do not necessarily indiate any order in which the patient was seen by the careTeam or identify any level of significance of the careTeam to the patient, etc.&nbsp; Client app implementations should not assign any significance to the sequence values.&nbsp;&nbsp;&nbsp;</li>
 <li>.insurance:&nbsp;&nbsp;Define an invariant:&nbsp; Will have multiple occurrences on secondary / tertiary, etc. claims.&nbsp; Up to one occurrence, that of the ExplanationOfBenefit.insurer, will have a boolean value = 'True'.&nbsp;</li>